 Anthony Pedder OBE DL

+He was awarded the OBE in 2013 for services to business, health and the voluntary sector.
 He held the position of Master Cutler in the year to October 2014.

 Waheed Akhtar DL

 Waheed works for Rotherham Council in Neighbourhood Partnerships and Engagement.